jeffcarp/talks/talk-notes.md

 Left to do:
 - Create a Directive (but what would be a good example?)
   - Something that exists between pages
+  - Or we could do a simple image loading directive?
 - Write simple tests

 Take care of: